Internal Contract Audit Checklist to Reduce Risk

 Step 11: Compile the Audit Report

-Present your results clearly for executive review and follow-up.
+Present your results clearly for executive review and follow-up — Reports & Analytics dashboards make this board-ready in minutes.

 - Start with an executive summary of key risks.